Mary of Guise: Death

 In modern times, there has been speculation that Mary was assassinated (by poisoning), either by order of Queen Elizabeth I of England or possibly by others protecting the Queen's interests without any direct order from the Queen.
 However, no evidence supports such allegations, and there was an autopsy the day after she died.
 Mary's death was evidently from natural causes, since she herself complained she had become lame from the swelling of her legs in April and diagnosed herself as having dropsy.
 The swelling was confirmed by her enemy, John Knox, who wrote that in May, "began hir bellie and lothsome leggis to swell."
-Even in the paranoid political climate of the 16th century, in which many royal deaths were suspected to have been murders, none of Mary's contemporaries saw signs of "foul play" in her death.
+Even in the political climate of the 16th century, in which some royal deaths were suspected to have been murders, none of Mary's contemporaries saw signs of "foul play" in her death.

 The Regent's death made way for the Treaty of Edinburgh, in which France and England agreed they would each withdraw their troops from Scotland.
 Although the French commissioners were unwilling to make a treaty with the insurgent Lords of the Congregation, they offered the Scots certain concessions from King Francis and Queen Mary, including the right to summon a parliament according to use and custom.
 The effect of the treaty was to leave power in the hands of the pro-English Protestants.

 Household

-Amongst records of her expenses and household there is a list of her ladies-in-waiting.
-The names (modernised) of the "dames" or married women are; Lady Arran, Lady Cassillis (senior), Lady Erskine, Lady Elphinston, Lady Livingston and Coullombe (senior).
-The unmarried "demoiselles" were Margaret Hume, Margery Livingston, Jean Elphinston, Jean Murray, Annabell Murray, Margaret Steward, Anne Scot, Margery Kirkcaldy, Coullombe, Barbara Sandilands, Barbara Kennedy, Cassillis, Crespy, Crespanville, with Elizabeth Murray the wife of Alexander Durham, the daughter of Lady Livingston, and two female fools.
+Amongst records of her expenses and household there is a list of 27 gentlewomen or ladies-in-waiting.
+The names (modernised) of the "dames" or married women include; Lady Arran (Barbara Hamilton), Lady Cassillis (senior), Lady Erskine, Lady Elphinston, Lady Livingston and Coullombe (senior).
+The unmarried "demoiselles" were Margaret Hume, Margery Livingston (who later married James Ogilvie of Cardell), Jean Elphinston, Jean Murray, Annabell Murray, Margaret Stewart (who married James Ogilvie of Balfour), Anne Scot, Margery Kirkcaldy, Coullombe, Barbara Sandilands, Barbara Kennedy (who married John Bellenden), Cassillis, Crespy, Crespanville, with the wife of the secretary John Bruce, Elizabeth Murray the wife of Alexander Durham, the daughter of Lady Livingston, and two female fools.
+When Margaret Hume was married in October 1555, Guise bought her a length of crimson velvet to be a gown.

-Her household included a female fool or jester, called Serat, who wore a red-and-yellow gown with a green skirt.
+A record of food at court, the 1549 "Bread Book", mentions a "mistress of the maidens", an equivalent to the English mother of the maids.
+The household included a female fool or jester, called Serat, who wore a red-and-yellow gown with a green skirt.
 Jane, or Jean, a dwarf, wore a light-purple velvet.
+The treasurer's accounts do not include detail of Guise's wardrobe expenses during her Regency (1554–1560), but in November 1557 she directed the burgh council of Edinburgh to exempt Archibald Dewar from taxes.
+He seems to have been of her tailors.
+Her French tailor Nicholas du Moncel and her embroiderer Henri Le Moyne later joined the service of Mary, Queen of Scots.